 Join us every two weeks for a debate on the world’s most pressing issues.
 Doha Debates Podcast brings together people with starkly different opinions for an in-depth, human conversation that tries to find common ground.
 Each show also includes young guest voices—often alumni of the Doha Debates Ambassador Program—who ask insightful questions of the guests.
 Brought to you in partnership with FP Studios.

 Subscribe and follow, wherever you get your podcasts.

 A nuclear arms deal with Russia.
 Reparations for Indigenous communities in Canada.
 A hostage release negotiated by the hostage himself.

-The Negotiators podcast is back on September 27 with all new stories from people resolving some of the world’s most dramatic conflicts.
+The Negotiators podcast takes you behind the scenes of the negotiating table with stories from people resolving some of the world’s most dramatic conflicts.
 Hosted by Jenn Williams, The Negotiators is a production of Doha Debates and Foreign Policy.

 The UN estimates that there are 84 million forcibly displaced people around the world, and nearly 27 million of those are considered refugees.
 These numbers are the highest they have ever been.
-On season three of Course Correction, we’re partnering with UNHCR, the United Nations refugee agency, to illuminate all aspects of the refugee experience from the moment they leave their homes to their eventual resettlement or return.
+On season 3 of Course Correction, we partnered with UNHCR, the United Nations refugee agency, to illuminate all aspects of the refugee experience from the moment they leave their homes to their eventual resettlement or return.
 Host Nelufar Hedayat brings her personal perspective to the series, having fled the conflict in Afghanistan with her family in the late 1980s.
 She interviews fellow refugees as well as those providing refugee aid and advocacy.
-Production assistance on this season is provided by Foreign Policy.
+Production assistance on this season was provided by Foreign Policy.